yurimiva/Univeristy-notes/C0mpu73r_n37w0rk5/7h30ry/C0mput3r_n3tw0rk5_7h30ry.md

 To accomplish these goals, the data link layer takes the packets it gets from the network layer and encapsulates them into frames for transmission.
 Each frame contains a **frame** **header**, a **payload** **field** for holding the packet, and a **frame** **trailer**.

 The function of the data link layer is to provide services to the network layer, and the principal service is transferring data from the network layer on the source machine to the network layer on the destination machine.
 The services offered vary from protocol to protocol, and we can have three reasonable possibilities for our service:
 1) **Unacknowledged connectionless service** → consists of having the source machine send independent frames to the destination machine without having the destination machine acknowledge them.

    A good example is the **Ethernet**, and this class is appropriate when the error rate is very low, and also appropriate for real-time traffic;

 2) **Acknowledged connectionless service** → there are still no logical connections used, but each frame sent is individually acknowledged, so the sender knows whether a frame has arrived correctly, and do nothing, or been lost, and can be sent again.
 This service is useful for unreliable channels, like wireless systems. **802.11** (**WiFi**) is a good example.

-   The trouble with this strategy is that it can be inefficient, and this is why link layers have a strict maximum frame length imposed by the hardware, and known propagation delays.  ;
+   The trouble with this strategy is that it can be inefficient, and this is why link layers have a strict maximum frame length imposed by the hardware, and known propagation delays;

 3) **Acknowledged connection-oriented service** → the source and destination machines establish a connection before any data are transferred.
 Each frame sent over the connection is numbered, and the data link layer guarantees that each frame sent is indeed received.
 Furthermore, it guarantees that each frame is received exactly once and that all frames are received in the right order.
 It is the equivalent of a reliable bit stream.

    It is appropriate over long, unreliable links such as a satellite channel or a long-distance telephone circuit.

 To provide service to the network layer, the data link layer must use the service provided to it by the physical layer, but if the channel is noisy there will be errors, and the data link layer has to take care of it.
 The usual approach is for the data link layer to break up the bit stream into discrete frames, compute a short token called a **checksum** for each frame, and include the checksum in the frame when it is transmitted.
 When a frame arrives at the destination, the checksum is recomputed.
 If the newly computed checksum is different from the one contained in the frame, the data link layer knows that an error has occurred and takes steps to deal with it.

 Breaking up the bit stream into frames is more difficult than it at first appears: a good design must make it easy for a receiver to find the start of new frames while using little of the channel bandwidth.
 We will look at four methods:

 1. **Byte count** → uses a field in the header to specify the number of bytes in the frame.
 When the data link layer at the destination sees the byte count, it knows how many bytes follow and hence where the end of the frame is.

    The trouble with this algorithm is that the count can be garbled by a transmission error and will be unable to locate the end of the current frame and the start of the new frame.
 Even worse, this problem can hardly be solved by retransmission, so it is rarely used by itself;

 2. **Flag bytes with byte stuffing** → gets around the problem of the byte count by having each frame start and end with special bytes.
 Often the same byte, called a **flag** **byte**, is used as both the starting and ending delimiter, so two consecutive flag bytes indicate the end of one frame and the start of the next.
 However, there is a problem we have to solve: it may happen that the sequence of the flag byte occurs in the data, interfering with the framing.

    We solve the problem above by having the sender’s data link layer insert a special **escape byte** (**ESC**) just before each accidental flag byte in the data.
 Thus, a framing flag byte can be distinguished from one in the data by the absence or presence of an escape byte before it, and the data link layer on the receiving end removes the escape bytes before giving the data to the network layer.
 This method is called **byte stuffing**.

    An escape byte can be stuffed with another escape byte, since the same problem with an accidental flag byte can happen.
 We have a problem: it is tied to the use of 8-bit bytes;

 3. **Flag bits with bit stuffing** → gets around the disadvantage of byte stuffing by framing at the bit level, so frames can contain an arbitrary number of bits made up of units of any size.
 The **bit stuffing** is analogous to byte stuffing and it also ensures a minimum density of transitions that help the physical layer maintain synchronization. **USB** (**Universal Serial Bus**) uses bit stuffing for this reason.

    With both bit and byte stuffing, a side effect is that the length of a frame now depends on the contents of the data it carries: if there are no flag bytes in the data, 100 bytes might be carried in a frame of roughly 100 bytes.
-If, however, the data consists solely of flag bytes, each flag byte will be escaped and the frame will become roughly 200 bytes long.;
+If, however, the data consists solely of flag bytes, each flag byte will be escaped and the frame will become roughly 200 bytes long;

 4. **Physical layer coding violations** → we use some reserved signals to indicate the start and end of frames.
 In effect, we are using ‘‘coding violations’’ to delimit frames, but because they are reserved signals, it is easy to find the start and end of frames and there is no need to stuff the data.
 This method would seem like the best, but many data links protocol use a mix of this and the last 3.

 Solved the problem of the markings of the frame, we need to make sure all frames are eventually delivered to the network layer at the destination and in the proper order.